nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     - Original command keyword will still function as before.
     - Input Restrictions:
         - The 2 commands specified cannot be the same.
-        - New command cannot be a keyword that is already being used.
         - Original command must exist.
+        - New alias command:
+            - Is case-sensitive.
+            - Cannot be a keyword that is already being used i.e. command keywords listed in [Commands](#commands)
+            - Must be alphanumeric.
+            - Can be up to 10 characters long.
+            - Cannot remap the `alias` and `resetAlias` commands.
     - Format: `alias <original_command> <new_command>`
     - Example: `alias add spent`
     <div markdown="span" class="alert alert-primary">

-    :bulb: **Note**: Only one user-provided alias can be mapped to an original alias at any point in time.
-If a new alias is provided for a commnad, the old user-alias will be un-mapped.
+    :bulb: **Note**: Only one user-provided alias command can be mapped to an original command at any point in time.
+If a new alias is provided for a command, the old user-alias will be un-mapped.

     </div>